marks1024/parser-exercise-361/README.md

 For this assignment, you have to create a recursive descent parser for a language where "programs" consist of a list of statements.
 The statements can either be values or nested lists of values.
 Statements end with a semicolon.
 A value is an a number, an identifier or an array.
 And an array is a nested list of values.
 Also, ignore extra whitespace.

-The file in this project `sampledefinition.txt` gives a valid program in this language with many of statements.
+The file in this project `sampledefinition.txt` gives a valid program in this language with many examples of statements.

 #### Tasks for the Recursive Descent Problem
 - Clone the starter project and review the language sample